cobaltmix/aviquo/README.md

 Navigate to localhost:3000.
 This is where changes to the database must be reflected

+A guide to the backend APIs:
+/api/users is the endpoint for users
+/api/ECS is the endpoint for extracurriculars
+/api/AWS is the endpoint for awards
+/api/SC is the endpoint for scholarships all CRUD functions have been set-up, along with middle-ware dependencies, so backend APIs can be accesed seemlessly

 You are all done!
 Now you can add values to your databases, and create the front-end using api endpoints!